GamesCreed

 Eiyuden Chronicle: Hundred Heroes, PlayStation 5, Screenshot, GamesCreed

 So, how is Eiyuden Chronicle: Hundred Heroes?
-The story begins with the main character Nowa as a recruit in a party with a lycan, a pugilist, and another warrior.
+The story begins with the main character, Nowa, as a recruit in a party with a lycan, a pugilist, and another warrior.
 As is the norm in these games, they are to explore a dungeon to find what their allies are looking for.
-Before long, this simple task reveals a deeper geopolitical conflict between nations, in this specific scenario Nowa and his friends are asked to collaborate with the conflicting Empire.
+Before long, this simple task reveals a deeper geopolitical conflict between nations.
+In this specific scenario, Nowa and his friends are asked to collaborate with the conflicting Empire.

 Fast forward six months, and it seems that all political conflicts have been gracefully resolved in peace talks.
 After the lengthy introduction, you are free to roam the world and solve minor issues before the narrative ramps up again.
-The open world is just the right size and the random battle encounters are not that frequent to become a nuisance.
+The open world is just the right size, and the random battle encounters are not frequent enough to become a nuisance.
 This is where you can start recruiting comrades randomly found in the world.

 True to its name, Eiyuden Chronicle: Hundred Heroes offers up to 100 companions that you can recruit in your playthrough, each with a dedicated voice, personality, and characteristics.
-To have this many unique characters is a veritable achievement of the game and a real quest to find each and every one.
-However, recruiting one of the hundred heroes is much easier than how it hauntingly sounds.
+To have this many unique characters is a veritable achievement of the game and a real quest to find every one.
+However, recruiting one of the hundred heroes is much easier than it sounds.
 Most of the recruitment is triggered simply by progressing the story.

 Eiyuden Chronicle: Hundred Heroes, PlayStation 5, Screenshot, GamesCreed